He Shou Wu Explored: From Brain Health to Hair Growth and Beyond

 One study in 2016 found that he shou wu’s antioxidants could be “anti-neuroinflammatory.”
 Meaning: they could help reduce chronic inflammation in the neurons and tissues of the brain.
 It works in the mind just as well as everywhere else in the body.

 Reducing neuro-inflammation, in turn, could improve brain function such as focus, learning, memory, and cognition.
 It could also preserve brain function with old age.

-IT MAY HELP REDUCE THE RISK OF PARKINSON’S DISEASE
+REDUCE THE RISK OF PARKINSON’S DISEASE

 This may very well be due to findings in a 2013 study.
 In this trial, test subjects with Parkinson’s disease were given extracts of compounds found in he shou wu.